miyamot0/AssistidCollector1/README.md

 Features include:
   - Native views in both iOS and Android
+  - Consumes Dropbox API, with support for token-based auth
+  - Built-in messaging support, linked to cloud-based storage
-  - Use as home screen, limit access to non-intervention apps
+  - Administrative mode/Pinning, limiting access to other treatment-unrelated intervention apps
-  - Save all information automatically, with cloud-based syncing
+  - Information is saved locally, with cloud-based syncing as available (but not required)

 ### Version
 1.0.0.0